aehrc/pathling/site/docs/fhirpath/data-types.md

 code - see
 [Versioning Code Systems](https://hl7.org/fhir/R4/codesystem.html#versioning).

+You can also optionally single-quote each of the components within the Coding literal, in cases where certain characters might otherwise confuse the parser.

 <div class="callout warning">The <code>Coding</code> literal is not within the FHIRPath specification, and is currently unique to the Pathling implementation.</div>

 Next: [Operators](./operators.html)